single-cell-data/SOMA/brainstorming.md

 All SOMA objects may be annotated with a small amount of metadata:

-- `metadata` (map[string, simple]) - user metadata, specified as string-keyed mapping to any [**simple**](#type-definitions-used-in-this-document) type (eg, int32, string, etc).
+- `metadata` (map[string, simple]) - user metadata, specified as string-keyed mapping to any [**simple**](#type-definitions-used-in-this-document) type (e.g., int32, string, etc).

 Only [`simple`](#type-definitions-used-in-this-document) types are supported as metadata values.
-The metadata lifecycle is the same as its containing object, eg, it will be deleted when the containing object is deleted.
+The metadata lifecycle is the same as its containing object, e.g., it will be deleted when the containing object is deleted.

-> ⚠️ **Issue** - do we need more complex metadata value types, and if so, how to represent capture what is supported? (eg, anything Arrow can represent? a subset?)
+> ⚠️ **Issue** - do we need more complex metadata value types, and if so, how to represent capture what is supported? (e.g., anything Arrow can represent? a subset?)
 >
 > **Proposal**: restrict to a mapping of string keys and `simple` values.
 Extend to complex types in the future as we have concrete use cases which warrant the complexity.

 ## Foundational Types

 The foundational types represent the core data structures used to store and index data.
-They are intended to be moderately general purpose, and to serve as building blocks for the [Composed Types](#composed-types) which codify domain-specific use cases (eg, single cell experimental datasets).
+They are intended to be moderately general purpose, and to serve as building blocks for the [Composed Types](#composed-types) which codify domain-specific use cases (e.g., single cell experimental datasets).

 ### SOMACollection

 SOMACollection is an unordered, `string`-keyed map of values.
 Values may be any SOMA foundational or composed type, including other (nested) SOMACollection objects.
-Keys in the map are unique and singular (no duplicates, ie, the SOMACollection is _not_ a multi-map).
+Keys in the map are unique and singular (no duplicates, i.e., the SOMACollection is _not_ a multi-map).
 The SOMACollection is expected to be used for a variety of use cases:

-- as a container of independent objects (eg, a collection of single-cell datasets, each manifest as a [SOMAExperiment](#soma-experiment) object)
+- as a container of independent objects (e.g., a collection of single-cell datasets, each manifest as a [SOMAExperiment](#soma-experiment) object)
-- as the basis for building other composed types (eg, using SOMACollection to organize pre-defined fields in [SOMAExperiment](#soma-experiment) such as multiple layers of `X`).
+- as the basis for building other composed types (e.g., using SOMACollection to organize pre-defined fields in [SOMAExperiment](#soma-experiment) such as multiple layers of `X`).

 ### SOMADataFrame